 Check here for the most recent updates & activities going on in our community.
 A new For Sale section has been added below that you can post items you wish to sell.

-This is your meeting so please let the HOA Board know if there are certain topics that you want discussed.
+This is your meeting so please let the HOA Board know if there are certain topics that you want on the agenda and discussed.

 Maintenance of HOA Assets: